 Under BAPCPA, IRA accounts have the following protections:

 |Traditional or Roth IRA funded by individual contributions||$1,512,350 aggregate protection of all such accounts per person (as of 2022), adjusted for inflation every 3 years|

 |Traditional or Roth IRA funded via rollover from a SEP IRA, SIMPLE IRA, or Qualified employer plan||Unlimited exemption|

 |Inherited / Beneficiary IRA||No exclusion|

-If an IRA contains more than $1.2M and was sourced both from contributions and a rollover from a qualified employer plan, it could become difficult to segregate the total value attributed to each type and apply the correct exclusion amounts.
-As such, it may be best when rolling over a large 401k or other employer plan to do so into an IRA that is separate from contributory IRA funds.
+If an IRA contains more than $1.5M and was sourced IRA contributions and a rollover from a qualified employer plan, it could become difficult to segregate the total value attributed to each type and apply the correct exclusion amounts.
+It can therefore be wise to rollover a large 401k or other employer plan into an IRA that is separate from contributory IRA funds.

 An inherited IRA is one in which the account remains in the original account holder’s name, but for the benefit of the heir.
-All IRA’s inherited by a non-spouse are of this nature, and are not excluded from the bankruptcy estate per BAPCPA.
+All IRA’s inherited by a non-spouse are not excluded from the bankruptcy estate per BAPCPA.